More about This Topic

 So, if you have suspicions or should have had suspicions that you are not the father, then you need to ask for a DNA test within 2 years of those initial suspicions.
 Typically, this comes as news to men who divorce their wives and then question if their almost grown children were even their children at all.
 The courts abhor breaking up a parent-child relationship even if the child is discovered to not be the biological child of the father.

 Denying paternity in Illinois is a big deal.
-Contact my Chicago, Illinois office today to learn more about how
+Contact my Chicago, Illinois law office today to learn more about how to deny or allege paternity.